 Positive results have been achieved when support from expert panels has been used in political decision-making, in Germany for example.
 An expert panel consisting of prominent names can even raise its voice, if necessary.
-The Expert Panel on Sustainable Development hosted by Sitra supports and challenges the Finnish National Commission on Sustainable Development.
+The Expert Panel on Sustainable Development was hosted by Sitra from 2013 to 2018 and continues its work under the supervision of Helsinki Institute of Sustainability Science (HELSUS), Natural Resources Institute Finland (Luke) and Finnish Environment Institute (SYKE).
+The panel supports and challenges the Finnish National Commission on Sustainable Development.
 It puts sustainable development into practice and brings the scientific viewpoints on sustainable development to the discussions in society.

 The Expert Panel on Sustainable Development was founded in December 2013 to bring scientific points of view to Finnish politics.
-It allows the voices of academic and internationally renowned experts to be better heard.
+Its’ task was to allow the voices of academic and internationally renowned experts to be better heard.

-The panel contributes to the public discourse and supports the Finnish National Commission on Sustainable Development.
+The panel contributed to the public discourse and supports the Finnish National Commission on Sustainable Development.
 Its task is to prepare, challenge and evaluate the commission’s work and promote sustainable development in Finland.
-The panel can hold a round-table discussion on any topic related to sustainability.
-It convenes about six times a year.
+The panel could hold a round-table discussion on any topic related to sustainability.
+It convened about six times a year.